Videometer/VM.Lab.Interfaces.BlobAnalyzer/README.md

 ## AutofeederState
 Represents the state of the autofeeder, used to communicate state transitions to the controller

-## WaitCondition
-Defines how to wait when stopping.

 ## IAutofeederControlListener
 Interface to control an __autofeeder__ from an external plugin, the plugin could be used to control any granularDevice, but for now it is used for the autofeeder